Guides

 How do WebSockets work?

-WebSockets work by establishing a persistent, full-duplex connection between a client and server over a single TCP connection.
-The process begins with the client sending an HTTP request containing a "Connection: Upgrade" header to initiate a WebSocket handshake.
-The server responds with an HTTP 101 status code, confirming the protocol switch to WebSocket.
-Once established, the connection allows bidirectional communication without the need for additional HTTP requests, enabling real-time data exchange.
-Messages are framed into text or binary data, and the connection remains open until explicitly closed by either party or disrupted by network issues.
+WebSockets communication process starts with the client sending an HTTP request including a "Connection: Upgrade" header to initiate a WebSocket handshake.
+In response, the server sends an HTTP 101 status code, confirming the protocol switch to WebSocket.
+Once the connection is established, it facilitates real-time, bidirectional communication without additional HTTP requests.
+Messages are transmitted, and the connection remains active until it is explicitly closed by either side or interrupted by network issues.

 Google Chrome was the first browser to include standard support for WebSockets in 2009.
 RFC 6455—The WebSocket Protocol—was officially published online in 2011.
-The Google WebSocket Protocol and WebSocket API are standardized by the W3C and the IETF, and support across browsers is very common.
+The Google WebSocket Protocol and WebSocket API are standardized by the W3C and the IETF, and support across browsers is widespread.

 Drawbacks of Web Sockets